Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d10 Adept
   #quote[Affect Living Things]

   At this Rank, the mage assumes the awesome power of blessing, cursing, and conferring outright health or decay.
-By influencing the flow of entropy within a living body, that mage can grant outstanding vitality to, or inflict sudden disease upon, his subject.
+By influencing the flow of entropy within a living body, that mage can grant outstanding vitality to, or inflict sudden disease upon, their subject.
 Such influence may grant long-term luck or misfortune.
 (GM's option as to how this manifests.)
 ]

 / Entropy Command: Spend a #spec_c.pp to step up or double your Entropy die on a roll for an effect that can be accomplished by a #spec_c.d10 or lower Entropy rating.